 (THEME UP AND UNDER) This is the CCNS News Update, an overview of the latest nuclear safety issues, brought to you every week by Concerned Citizens for Nuclear Safety.
 Here is this week’s top headline:

 This has been the CCNS News Update.
-For more information, please visit http://www.nuclearactive.org and like us on Facebook.
+To learn more, please visit our website at www.nuclearactive.org.